 We stopped in three ports on the world cruise in Greece; Rhodes, Chania and Zakynthos.
 The first two days the weather was fantastic sunny and warm and those days it was all about the food and wine.

-The last day in Zakynthos the weather was not great it was cold, cloudy and then the heavens opened and it poured down with rain and hail and then we had thunder and lightning.
+On the last day in Zakynthos, the weather was not great it was cold, and cloudy and then the heavens opened and it poured down with rain and hail and then we had thunder and lightning.
 The sun came out when we left the port!

 I love Greece and Rhodes did not disappoint me.
 The last time I was here was over ten years ago, and I went and saw the sights.
 You must visit the Acropolis of Lindo’s and the Palace of the Grand Masters.

 Whilst I was there, we went for a walk through the beautiful old town and had a delicious lunch at ‘Pizanias Kyriakos The Sea Star’ a fantastic restaurant that has your typical Greek dishes of Tzatziki and Greek salad, but their speciality is seafood.
-They barbeque the fish and it tastes amazing, I had squid stuffed with four kinds of cheese, it was a tasted amazing!
+They barbequed the fish and it tasted amazing, I had squid stuffed with four kinds of cheese, and it tasted amazing!

 This was more of a local restaurant, as it was hidden away and not on the main street.
 The prices were not high and they had lovely local wine.
 I recommend this restaurant and you can find them on Trip Adviser or Facebook.

 The next port was Chania.
 Chania is on the Island of Crete.
 It was warm and sunny which was lovely for the beginning of April.

 We took the bus from the cruise ship terminal into the old town and we were greeted by the local children dressed up in traditional Greek clothing and performing Greek dances.

 We walked through a big indoor market that had lots of shops that sold olives, cheeses, olive oil, soaps and olive oil soap and creams.
 Then outside to the shopping streets, which had lots of leather goods, souvenirs, clothes and shoes.